Eamonn Marshall MSc. Counsellor & UKCP Registered Psychotherapist

-As the technology improves it becomes increasingly possible to use video conferencing software (eg. Skype) to stay in contact over distance.
-I have been using Skype to maintain therapy contracts when my clients need to be away for extended periods and we have generally found the experience to be helpful and productive.
+As the technology improves it becomes increasingly possible to use video conferencing software (eg. Zoom) to stay in contact over distance.
+I have been using Zoom to maintain therapy contracts when my clients need to be away for extended periods and we have generally found the experience to be helpful and productive.

-At this time I am using Skype to complement face-to-face work; I do not offer Skype-only work.
+At this time I am using Zoom to complement face-to-face work; I do not offer Zoom-only work.